alem-platform/sprint-js/story05/has-own-it/README.md

 | ------------- |
 | has-own-it.js |

+### Instructions

 You're given an object `child` that inherits properties from another object `parent`.
-Create function `hasOwnIt` that checks if a property belongs directly to the child object or or if it is inherited from its prototype.
+Create a function `hasOwnIt` that checks if a property belongs directly to the child object or inherited from its prototype.

 ### Expected Function